 Home-cooked food is something I have done myself.
 During the massive pet food recalls many years ago, I decided to start making my dog’s meals.
 While it was a good short-term solution, I soon found it to be expensive and that I lacked the knowledge to make well-rounded meals with all of the necessary nutrients.

-Semi-moist dog food has a moisture content of between 60% and 65%.
-Most varieties of semi-moist food for dogs look more like treats than pet food.
-This type of food is more expensive than either dry or wet dog food brands.
+Depending on the brand, semi moist dog food will have a moisture content of anywhere between 20% and 40% by weight.
+Most varieties of semi moist food for dogs look more like dog treats than pet food.
+This type of food is more expensive per energy calorie than either dry or wet dog food brands.

-Semi-moist dog food also has higher salt content, which makes the food more flavorful but is detrimental to dogs with certain health concerns like heart disease.
-Unlike kibble, semi-moist dog food does not provide the scraping and crunching benefits for your dog’s teeth.
+Semi-moist dog food also has higher salt content, which makes the food more flavorful to a dog but is detrimental to dogs with certain health concerns like heart disease.
+Unlike kibble, semi moist dog foods do not provide the scraping and crunching benefits for a dog’s teeth.
 In theory, this may result in increased tartar buildup, which means more cavities and doggy breath (but the juries are still out on this one).

 Semi-moist dog food often includes more artificial ingredients and flavorings, which isn't something any pet owner would like to feed their canines.

-Each dog food variety has its drawbacks and benefits, but how do they compare to each other?
-Here's a direct comparison of semi-moist dog foods and other varieties.
+Each dog food variety has its drawbacks and benefits, and as noted above, semi moist dog food certain has its own set of pros and cons.
+However, it's important to put the types of dog food side by side, and see how they compare to each other.
+Here's a direct comparison of semi moist dog foods vs other pet food varieties.

-Semi-moist food is more appealing taste-wise, but it offers fewer healthier or all-natural options, so it tends to be an unhealthier choice overall.
-That said, a decent-quality semi-moist food is a healthier option than a low-grade budget kibble option as far as the nutrients it delivers.
+Semi moist pet food is more appealing taste-wise that dry dog food, but it offers fewer healthier or all-natural options, so it tends to be an unhealthier choice overall.
+That said, a decent-quality semi moist food brand is a healthier option than a low-grade budget kibble option as far as the nutrients it delivers.

-Of these two foods, a high quality, natural kibble will always be the better choice for any dog owner, since it provides dental benefits as well as nutritional benefits.
+Convenience and palatability aside, of these two dog food types, if comparing highest quality brands, then natural kibble will always be a healthier choice than semi moist food for any dog.
+Kibble provides dental benefits as well as better nutritional benefits.
 It also doesn't contain as many ingredients that most of us would like to avoid.

-When comparing the visual appearance of both of these foods, a wet food will look like one solid can-shaped chunk of meat or it will look like small pieces of meat in a gravy-like sauce.
-Comparatively, a semi-moist food has a more solid appearance and no gravy-like sauce; it can better be described as a soft dog food.
+When comparing the visual appearance of both of these dog foods, a wet dog food brand will look like one solid can-shaped chunk of meat or it will look like small pieces of meat in a gravy-like sauce.
+Comparatively, a semimoist pet food has a more solid appearance and no gravy-like sauce; it can better be described as a soft dog food.

 Nutritionally, semi-moist and wet food are similar and depend upon the quality of the individual pet food brand and variety.
-In most cases, semi-moist foods will still have more salt and/or sugar in them.
+In most cases, semi-moist foods will still have more salt and/or sugar in them than canned dog food.

-Comparing raw food to semi-moist food is like comparing a steak dinner to McDonald's.
-Raw food offers higher quality nutrition, health benefits not seen in commercial foods (due to bone and collagen), and no filler or artificial ingredients.
+Comparing raw pet food to semi-moist pet food is like comparing a steak dinner to McDonald's.
+Raw food, when prepared correctly (to avoid bacterial contamination), offers higher quality nutrition, health benefits not seen in commercial foods (due to bone and collagen), and no filler or artificial ingredients.

 There are many myths surrounding raw feeding, but many are untrue.
 Raw food is always going to be a better feeding choice, unless health conditions (such as a compromised immune system due to chemotherapy) prohibit raw feeding.

-Raw food does come with the risk of cross-contamination; however, it should always be prepared in a clean and sanitary kitchen that is fully sanitized after serving your dog.
+Raw food does come with a high risk of cross-contamination, which is its main problem and the number once concern that critics – scientists and veterinarians – have raised about it.
+Raw dog food should always be prepared in a clean and sanitary kitchen that is fully sanitized after serving your dog.
 It is also mandatory to thoroughly clean your dog’s bowls following a meal.

-Semi-moist food contains lower quality nutrition than dehydrated food due to the difference in cooking process and cooking times.
+Semi moist pet food contains lower quality nutrition than dehydrated pet food due to the difference in cooking process and cooking times.
 Semi-moist dog food also has a much shorter shelf life than dehydrated food and is much bulkier to transport or travel with.
 Most dehydrated foods appear as a powder with small chunks in the food.